opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

    To fully use the default Thunderforest basemaps instead of within the default, limited quotas:

-   1. Go to the Thunderforest website, logged in.
+   1. Go to the `Thunderforest website <https://manage.thunderforest.com/users/sign_in>`_ and sign in to your account.
-   2. In the `Thunderforest console page <https://manage.thunderforest.com/dashboard>`_, copy the API Key.
+   2. Copy the API Key.
    3. Go back to the **Look & feel > Data Visualizations** subsection of the Opendatasoft's domain back office.
    4. In the **Basemaps** configuration, click on "Thunderforest integration" to expand the related configurations.
    5. Paste the API Key in the textbox.